kubernetes/enhancements/keps/sig-node/6262-job-pod-replacement-node-maintenance/README.md

   of existing external mechanisms such as PodGC, node remediation, or autoscaler cleanup.
 - **Node/VM lifecycle management.** This KEP does not drain, terminate, or reboot the underlying node or VM.
 It treats `MaintenanceInProgress` purely as a signal the Job controller reads.
+- **Scheduling enforcement for replacement Pods.** This KEP does not change scheduler behavior or make `MaintenanceInProgress=True` a scheduling constraint.
+Replacement Pods are created from the existing Job template and may be scheduled onto any node the scheduler considers eligible, including a node with `MaintenanceInProgress=True` if that node has not been cordoned, tainted, or otherwise made ineligible.
+The administrator that sets `MaintenanceInProgress=True` is responsible for using existing mechanisms, such as cordon or taints, to prevent scheduling onto the maintenance node when that is required.
 - **Defining or automating the writer of `MaintenanceInProgress`.** Who may set or clear the condition, and how conflicting writers are reconciled, is owned by [KEP-5683](../5683-lifecycle-conditions/README.md).
 - **Other workload APIs.** This KEP does not modify replacement or eviction semantics for other controllers, such as StatefulSets or DaemonSets.
 Extending this pattern to other controllers would require its own KEP.
 - **`podReplacementPolicy: TerminatingOrFailed`.** This KEP is scoped to Jobs using `podReplacementPolicy: Failed`, the policy that waits for a Pod to reach a terminal phase (`Failed` or `Succeeded`) before creating a replacement.
 Under `TerminatingOrFailed`, the Job controller already creates a replacement as soon as a Pod has `metadata.deletionTimestamp` set, without waiting for the terminal phase, so it is not subject to the stall this KEP addresses.